M7-TROJAN/MyCPlusPlus-Libraries/Utility Library/README.md

 - Generate strong passwords and keys.
 - Check if arrays or vectors are palindromes.
 - Shuffle arrays and vectors.
-- For detailed usage instructions and examples, refer to the [Examples](#examples section.
+- For detailed usage instructions and examples, refer to the [Examples](#examples) section.

 ## Features